handy-common-utils/ls-having/README.md

 **Manual download (works for Windows)**

-For Windows, you can manually download the "ls-having" executable from the [releases page on GitHub](https://github.com/handy-common-utils/ls-having/releases) and unzip and copy the file to the desired location.
+For Windows, you can manually download the *ls-having* executable from the [releases page on GitHub](https://github.com/handy-common-utils/ls-having/releases) and unzip and copy the file to the desired location.

 You can download executables and install for other operating systems as well.